pcyberict/gistplug/replit.md

 # System Architecture

 ## Frontend Architecture
-The application uses server-side templating with Jinja2 and Bootstrap 5 for responsive design.
+The application uses server-side templating with PHP includes and Bootstrap 5 for responsive design.
 It implements a dual-theme system (light/dark mode) with CSS custom properties for consistent styling across all pages.
 The interface includes:

 - Public stream viewing pages with embedded video players
 - Admin dashboard with stream management capabilities